aliencaocao/TIL-2023/README.md

 Although DF3 does not make output much softer like FRCRN does, it still helps for model training to normalize the loudness on final output to prevent the model from being sensitive to volume.
 This also helps to boost speech signal.
 This step is same as step 2.

 #### Special treatment for Team PALMTREE
 Team PALMTREE was being smart and utilized the competition rules fully, by whispering into the recording, making them almost inaudible when overlaid with noise.
 FRCRN proved to be effective in isolating their whispering, but DF3 will then remove them, thinking them as noise.
-Therefore, for PALMTREE samples, we only apply FRCRN denoising.
+Therefore, for PALMTREE samples, we only apply FRCRN denoising, skipping step 3.
+We also replaced step 4 (peak gain normalization) with ITU-R BS.1770 loudness meter, normalized to -18.0 LUFS, as it produces louder volume.
+We did not use this for other team's audio as it tend to cause clipping.

 In finals during inference, we employ additional measures to differentiate PALMTREE audio and other team, which will be described [below](#finals-specific-tuning-3).

 #### Effectiveness
 Denoising significantly improved our model training, boosting validation accuracy from 20% to 95%.
 Below are 2 samples, one from our own team, another from team PALMTREE.
 Our pipeline proved to be effective in both cases, and has maintained a surprising 100% accuracy during finals, especially against team PALMTREE.